-Under the leadership of the Representative, the Protection from Sexual Exploitation and Abuse (PSEA) Specialist will support the country office in the implementation of UNICEF Mozambique's PSEA action plan with focus on Cabo Delgado and neighbouring provinces.
+Under the leadership of the Representative, the Protection from Sexual Exploitation and Abuse (PSEA) Specialist will support the country office in the implementation of UNICEF Mozambique's PSEA action plan in all its development and humanitarian interventions.

-Job organizational context: Reporting to the Representative, the Programme Specialist (PSEA), P4 will be reporting to the Representative and based in Maputo, with frequent travels to Cabo Delgado and provinces where UNICEF programmes are being implemented.
+Job organizational context and purpose: The position will report directly to the Maputo based Chief Field Operations (P5) role on day to day work accountabilities, working closely with the Representative on critical aspects of the role such as SEA allegations reporting and response.
+The Programme Specialist (PSEA) P3 level will be based in Maputo, with frequent travels to Cabo Delgado and other provinces where UNICEF programmes are being implemented.

-Within the context of the emergency response and the National PSEA Committee framework, the Programme Specialist (PSEA) will implement UNICEF Mozambique's PSEA Action Plan, which focuses on scaling up and taking forward UNICEF's prevention and response efforts to sexual exploitation and abuse.
+Within the context of the emergency response and the National PSEA Committee framework, the Programme Specialist (PSEA) will support the implementation of UNICEF Mozambique's PSEA Action Plan, which focuses on scaling up and taking forward UNICEF's prevention and response efforts to sexual exploitation and abuse.

-This will include conceptualizing and implementing PSEA prevention activities, responding to any PSEA concerns that are reported and implicate UNICEF personnel or partners (including strengthening complaint mechanisms at the community level, reporting, and ensuring appropriate survivor support), liaising with the PSEA Network(s) and other inter-agency bodies addressing PSEA and making contributions to inter-agency PSEA response and monitoring, liaising with UNICEF senior management at national, regional and international levels.
+This will include conceptualizing and implementing PSEA prevention activities across sectors, assist in the response to any PSEA concerns that are reported and implicate UNICEF personnel or partners (including strengthening complaint mechanisms at the community level, reporting, and ensuring appropriate survivor support), liaising with the PSEA Network(s) and other inter-agency bodies addressing PSEA and making contributions to inter-agency PSEA response and monitoring, liaising with UNICEF senior management at national, regional and international levels.
 The Programme Specialist (PSEA) will be also responsible for building the capacity of UNICEF staff, consultants, volunteers, and implementing partners and suppliers on PSEA.